A displeased woman with the Spotify logo emphasising UK independent artists facing Spotify boycott decision in 2026

 What Spotify Actually Pays UK Independent Artists

 The independent artists I work with generate around 50,000 monthly Spotify streams.
 That works out at about £150-250 per month, depending on where those streams are generated.
 UK streams pay slightly better than some territories, but the variation is confusing and unclear.
-The question you really want answered is, what’s their total monthly income from music?
-In short, about £800, including Bandcamp sales, merch, and occasional gigs.
-So, Spotify represents 18-31% of their income.
+What’s their total monthly income from music?
+About £800, including Bandcamp sales, merch, and occasional gigs, So, Spotify represents 18-31% of their income.
 Not nothing, but also not make-or-break.

 Emerging artists face a very different scenario.
 Say around 5,000 monthly Spotify streams.
 Monthly revenue from that? £15-25.
 Their total monthly music income is around £200, mostly coming from small gigs and Bandcamp supporters.
 Spotify is accounting for 7-12% of income.
 At that level, leaving wouldn’t fundamentally alter their financial situation.
 They’re already not relying on it, but are on there because of the potential of ‘exposure’.